Pregnancy and Child Care Leave Information

 Congratulations!
 Now that you have made the big announcement, there are some things that need to be done so that you can be assured to receive all the benefits you are entitled to given your situation.

-Step 1: You should contact April Perez in the District’s Human Resources Department (522-2229), and let them know you are pregnant.
-April will schedule an appointment for you to meet with Stacey Stebbins, Coordinator of Human Resources.
+Step 1: You should contact Lena Bryant in the District’s Human Resources Department (522-2230), and let them know you are pregnant.
+Lena will schedule an appointment for you to meet with Paula Robinson, Coordinator of Human Resources.
 Letting your site principal know is NOT sufficient.

-Step 2: You must send a letter in writing to Sarah Peirce, along with a Doctor’s note indicating a due date.
+Step 2: You must send Lena Bryant a doctor’s note indicating estimated due date.
 This should be done at your earliest convenience.*

 *“earliest convenience” is rather vague in that different people choose to announce their pregnancies at different stages.
 Therefore, it is difficult to mandate a particular time frame.
 However, after consulting with several mothers, perhaps “by week 24 of the pregnancy” would be an appropriate suggested guideline.

 Step 3: Later on in your pregnancy (at least two weeks before leave is scheduled to begin), request a note or letter from your physician indicating the beginning date of your pregnancy disability (or last day of work to put it another way).
 The length of time you are on pregnancy disability varies from pregnancy to pregnancy.
 The “two weeks before; six weeks after” is just a guideline – It is the physician’s note that is the determining factor for how long you are out on pregnancy disability.
 Human Resources needs this note to ensure that extended sick leave and income protection benefits are not delayed.